geekofalltrades/QuickDrop/QuickDrop_readme.txt

 THANKS to Nexus Mods and to all contributors to the Creation Kit wiki and forums.

 CHANGELOG:
-  v1.1:
+  v2.0:
     * Fixed bug in case when "Remembered Items" slider was opened and closed with value of 10 and all stack slots full.
     * Implemented the forgetting of items when those items were removed from your inventory outside of QuickDrop.
-    * Added the ability to toggle remembering of items on and off, both in-menu and with a hotkey. v1.0:
+    * Added the ability to toggle remembering of items on and off, both in-menu and with a hotkey.
+    * Added the ability to remember items with persistent references.
+    * Added the abilities to replace items in the world and in their original containers, plus accompanying configuration and notification options. v1.0:
     * Initial release.